Onyx-Protocol/Onyx/Readme.md

 ## Chain Core

 **Chain Core** is software designed to operate and connect to highly scalable permissioned blockchain networks conforming to the Chain Protocol.
-Each network maintains a cryptographically-secured transaction log, known as a blockchain, which allows partipicants to define, issue, and transfer digital assets on a multi-asset shared ledger.
+Each network maintains a cryptographically-secured transaction log, known as a blockchain, which allows participants to define, issue, and transfer digital assets on a multi-asset shared ledger.
 Digital assets share a common, interoperable format and can represent any units of value that are guaranteed by a trusted issuer — such as currencies, bonds, securities, IOUs, or loyalty points.
 Each Chain Core holds a copy of the ledger and independently validates each update, or “block,” while a federation of block signers ensures global consistency of the ledger.

 **Chain Core Developer Edition** is a free, downloadable version of Chain Core that is open source and licensed under the AGPL.
 Individuals and organizations use Chain Core Developer Edition to learn, experiment, and build prototypes.